cleversoap/cpp-phantom-logger/README.md

-phantom-logger
+Phantom Logger
 ==============

-A C/C++ macro based logger that hides itself from compilation when not in use.
+A macro based logging class that is completely removed from compilation when not in use and supports logging to both stdout and a file.

+To use simply define either the __\_LOG_PRINT\___ macro (to log to stdout) and/or the __\_LOG_FILE\___ macro with a filename to log to.

+I have defined several log types already and these can be removed and added to at will as needed.